The Role of Integration in Project Collaboration Success

 In their Zendesk domain, they have several connections between Jira cloud instances with Exalate.
 Such a setup allows the support staff to raise tickets with the development team and access information from Jira without needing direct interaction with Jira itself.

-Exalate powers a custom-built interface, called Jira Link, which pulls data from Zendesk fields and presents them to the engineers working in Jira.
+Exalate powers a custom-built interface, called Jira Link, which pulls data from Zendesk fields and presents it to the engineers working in Jira.

 The idea is to reduce the need and dependency on another platform.
 Such an integration doesn’t require any kind of intervention from an engineer.